Hounds

 There are a few important health issues that could crop up with this breed, despite being fairly healthy overall.
 Here are a few health problems that can occur when it comes to this breed in particular.

-Whilst they're great at finding a scent trail, that also makes them good at snooping out food.
+Whilst they’re great at finding a scent trail, that also makes them good at snooping out food.
 Care and attention should be given when feeding.
-Make sure their diet consists of ground bones, healthy fats and vegetables packed with all the nutrients they need!
+They should be fed a high-quality commercially available food, not random people food or raw food diets.
+Since Bloodhounds are prone to obesity, it’s important to ensure their diet is balanced and includes healthy fats and vegetables packed with all the nutrients they need.

 Bloodhounds will normally cost between $600 and $800, depending on where you get them from.